mindfulent/InfiniteMemoryMCP/README.md

 - Async embedding generation for improved performance
 - Circuit breaker pattern for resilience
 - Hybrid search combining semantic and keyword search
+- **New:** Native MCP implementation that directly integrates with Claude without an adapter layer

 ## Installation